fusedio/fused-docs/docs/contribute.md

 :::

-### Contribution workflow

 Once you write a UDF, follow these steps to share it with the community.

+### Publish a UDF to a GitHub repository

+This section shows how to publish a UDF to a GitHub repository.
+The same workflow can be used to modify or delete UDFs, but instead performing the corresponding actions on step 3.

-To keep your code organized with a readable history, and make it easy for the community to see what you've done and why you did it, we recommend this workflow:
+To keep your code organized with a readable history, and make it easy for the community or your toam to see what you've done and why you did it, we recommend this workflow:

 1. Create an account on GitHub if you do not already have one.